MarcoAndreaBuchmann/bme280pi/README.md

 Install `python-smbus` and `i2ctools`:
 `sudo apt-get update && sudo apt-get install -y python-smbus i2c-tools`

-Then, shut down your Raspberry Pi:
+Then, shut down your Raspberry Pi: `sudo halt` .
+Disconnect your Raspberry Pi power supply.
-`sudo halt`
+You are now ready to connect the BME280 sensor.

 ### Connect the BME280 sensor